MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Prior-to-all-scoring clauses

-Prior-to-all-scoring clauses are run before Fraud Protection’s adaptive AI models are run, and thus before any bot or risk assessment scores have been generated.
+Prior-to-all-scoring clauses are run before Fraud Protection’s AI models are run, and thus before any bot or risk assessment scores have been generated.
 These clauses can use any combination of fields sent as part of the event payload, as well contained in [Lists](lists.md), and can be configured to implement embargo, geofencing, or other business policies.
 For example, the following clause enables you review purchases whenever a user buys a product outside of the market in which they are located:

     RETURN Review("location inconsistency")
     WHEN Geo.MarketCode(“@device.ipAddress”) != “@productList.market”

-You can also use the clause in this section to reference lists.
+You can also write a clause in this section to reference lists.
 For example, if you have a custom list titled *Risky Emails* the following clause enables you to reject events if the user’s email appears on the list.

+    RETURN Reject ("risky email")
-    RETURN Reject ("email is on Risky Email list") WHEN ContainsKey ("Risky Email List", "Emails", @username)
+    WHEN ContainsKey ("Risky Emails", "Emails", @email)

 For information about the syntax for referencing lists in rules, the [Rules language guide](fpl-lang-ref.md).

 #### Post-bot-scoring clauses

-Post-bot-scoring clauses are run after Fraud Protection’s adaptive AI models have generated a bot score for the event.
-This score maps to the probability that a bot has initiation the event.
+Post-bot-scoring clauses are run after Fraud Protection’s  AI models have generated a bot score for the event.
+This score maps to the probability that a bot initiated the event.
 This score is a number between 0 and 999, with a higher score indicating a higher bot probability.

-In post-bot-scoring clauses, you can use this score (referenced with @botscore), in conjunction with other fields from the payload and in Lists to make decisions.
-For example, the following clause enables you to reject events from a specific email domain that also has a high bot score.
+In post-bot-scoring clauses, you can use this score (referenced with @botScore), in conjunction with other fields from the payload and in Lists to make decisions.
+For example, the following clause enables you to reject events from a specific email domain with a bot score greater than 700.

-    RETURN Review()
+    RETURN Reject()
     WHEN @email.EndsWith("@contoso.com") && @botScore > 700

 > [!NOTE]